pyvec/jechova/README.md

 ## Deployment

 The script is deployed as a [daily GitHub Action](https://github.com/pyvec/jechova/actions). `SLACK_API_TOKEN` needs to be [set as a secret](https://github.com/pyvec/jechova/settings/secrets).
 If you want Jechová to handle meetup in your town as well, just [add a new workflow](https://github.com/pyvec/jechova/tree/master/.github/workflows).

+## Dependencies and CI

+[@dependabot](https://dependabot.com/) is set up to automatically upgrade dependencies on this repo.
+It won't automerge PRs if there are no checks under them though.
+That's why there's also a default build, currently only consisting of a linter check.
+That build is pretty much useless, as nobody cares if the 40 lines of jechova.py fits any standards, but it does the job to convince [@dependabot](https://dependabot.com/) to auto-merge PRs.

+There are no tests.
+If the code breaks, we'll know when it crashes during the daily cron build.